unhookd/test-config-store/README.md

 # test-config-store
-For testing the GitHub config provider.
+A repo for testing the GitHub config provider.
+This repo contains test config files for the automated testing suite for unctl.